jonatan-ivanov/develotters-blog/content/posts/007-terminal-fun-basic-utils-part-3/index.md

 ## mainframer

 [`mainframer`](https://github.com/buildfoundation/mainframer) was created to allow you to move your build process from a local machine to a remote one.
-Since it is a nice combo of `ssh` + `rsync`, it supports basically anything you can execute as a command.
-It will sync files to a remote machine, execute a command and sync files back.
+Since it is a nice combo of `ssh` + `rsync`, it supports anything you can execute as a command.
+It will sync files to a remote machine, execute a command, and sync files back.

-I found it very handy for performance testing, where the test suite is on you local box which will be copied (`rsync`) to a remote machine, then the tests will be executed (`ssh`) and the report will be synced back (`rsync`).
+I found it very handy for performance testing, where the test suite is on your local box which will be copied (`rsync`) to a remote machine, then the tests will be executed (`ssh`) and the report will be synced back (`rsync`).
 It's very simple solutions to run heavy operations on remote machines.

 Please notice that `3.x` is a complete rewrite of the project and it is not ready yet, the current version that you can use is [`2.x`](https://github.com/buildfoundation/mainframer/tree/2.x).